jermbo/BackToBasics/JavaScript/README.md

 I am a FrontEnd Tech Lead and Community Lead at Cognizant Softvision.

 Above all, I am a husband and father.

+## Who is this course for?

+This corse is designed to reintroduce you to concepts that you might be using on a daily basis but don't really understand why.

+This is targeted towards individuals who have been using JavaScript for one to three years who want to take their knowledge to the next level.

+## What to expect?

+In each section you will be introduced to a topic, provided a definitions, examples, and end with some exercise.

+The exercises are intended to reinforce what was just learned.
+Please refer to the slides of that section for reference.
+We will be walking around to offer assitance if needed.